tacoen/ramen/README.md

 # ramen

-renpy according me, a modular approach
+Renpy According Me, a modular approach

+It is renpy framework to help you creating of visual novell game.

+### Notes

+ * Renpy Web = ImportError: No module named uuid